rbrhou/Machine-Learning-Enhanced-Statistical-Arbitrage/README.md

 Pure Idiosyncratic Spreads: The innovation error ($v_t$) of the Kalman Filter isolates the pure, adaptive idiosyncratic residual spread of each asset, cleanly stripped of broad market influence.

 ### 3. Mean-Reversion & Signal Generation
+Before spread modeling, the cumulative idiosyncratic residuals extracted from the Kalman Filter undergo two automated validation filters to prune non-convergent assets:

+* **Augmented Dickey-Fuller (ADF) Test:** Tests the null hypothesis ($H_0$) that the spread contains a unit root.
+Spreads must achieve $p < 0.05$ to reject non-stationarity and confirm mean-reverting bounds.
+* **Lag-1 Autocorrelation Screening:** Calculates the first-order serial correlation $\rho_1 = \frac{\text{Cov}(e_t, e_{t-1})}{\text{Var}(e_t)}$.
+The spread must exhibit negative autocorrelation ($\rho_1 < 0$) to verify that daily shocks experience a mean-reverting pull rather than trending momentum.

+Spreads failing either criterion are discarded before parameter estimation, preventing the model from fitting invalid parameters to random walks[cite: 1].

 Once the systematic PCA factors are hedged out, the remaining idiosyncratic residual spread is modeled using the Ornstein-Uhlenbeck (OU) process.
-This stochastic differential equation (SDE) is governed by two competing forces: a deterministic "drift" that pulls the asset back to its historical mean, and a stochastic "diffusion" representing random market noise[cite: 1, 3].
+This stochastic differential equation (SDE) is governed by two competing forces: a deterministic "drift" that pulls the asset back to its historical mean, and a stochastic "diffusion" representing random market noise.

 The continuous-time SDE is defined as: